procf/colloids-setup/04-Using-VMD.md

 <br>
 ## Changing Lines to Spheres

-To change the visualization settings to better match our simulation, go to **VMD Main** and open the "Graphics" menu and select "Representations..."
+To change the visualization settings to better match our simulation, go to **VMD Main** and open the "Graphics" menu and select "Representations...", opening the **Graphical Representations** window.

 At the bottom of the **Graphical Representations** window is a tab called "Draw style" where you will see the option "Drawing Method" is set to "Lines"